Last Saturday, Hispanic

 rights?
 There’s

-, says Maegan E. Ortiz in Colorlines.
+an app for that, says Maegan E. Ortiz in Colorlines.
 Pennsylvania’s

 voter ID law might

-, but laws in other states could still disenfranchise millions
+well be toast, but laws in other states could still disenfranchise millions

-.
+of voters.
 That’s why minority communities across the country are using

 social media to register, inform, and support as many voters as possible